You are here: Urology Textbook > Prostate > Prostate cancer > Definition

 Docetaxel: First-Line Chemotherapy of Castration-Resistant Prostate Cancer

-In terms of overal survival time, chemotherapy offers only a moderate improvement.
-Chemotherapy, however, leads to an improvement of pain associated with advanced disease.
-The indication for chemotherapy in castration-resistant prostate cancer is symptomatic disease (pain) with a rapid biochemical progression (PSA doubling time of less than 3 months).
+In terms of overall survival time, chemotherapy offers only a moderate improvement.
+Chemotherapy, however, leads to an improvement in pain associated with advanced disease.
+The indication for chemotherapy in castration-resistant prostate cancer is symptomatic disease (pain) with a rapid biochemical progression (PSA doubling time of less than three months).
 Chemotherapy should be given preference over androgen receptor antagonists in the following situations: low efficacy of androgen deprivation (progression after less than 12 months), presence of visceral metastases, and Gleason score ≥8.

-The most effective treatment schedule is docetaxel 75 mg/m2 every three weeks (21 day schedule) in combination with prednisolone.
-This improves overal survival by three months (19.2 vs. 16.3) compared to mitoxantrone chemotherapy.
-Benefit is especially proven for patients with a good PSA response and with a good Karnofsky index (Berthold et al., 2008).
+The most effective treatment schedule is docetaxel 75 mg/m2 every three weeks (21-day schedule) in combination with prednisolone.
+This improves overall survival by three months (19.2 vs. 16.3) compared to mitoxantrone chemotherapy.
+The benefit is especially proven for patients with a good PSA response and Karnofsky index (Berthold et al., 2008).
 For pharmacology and side effects of docetaxel see section chemotherapy/docetaxel.

 Cabazitaxel: Second-Line Chemotherapy of Castration-Resistant Prostate Cancer

 Cabazitaxel, a taxane, is an effective chemotherapeutic agent for patients with CRPC in progression under or after chemotherapy with docetaxel.
-Overall survival was 15.1 vs. 12.7 months in phase III comparison with a mitoxantrone chemotherapy (Bono et al., 2010).
-Dosage: cabazitaxel 25 mg/m2 i.v. every three weeks, in addition prednisolone 10 mg/d.
+Overall survival was 15.1 vs. 12.7 months in phase III compared with mitoxantrone chemotherapy (Bono et al., 2010).
+Dosage: cabazitaxel 25 mg/m2 i.v. every three weeks with prednisolone 10 mg/d.

 Prevention of Osseous Complications in Castration-Resistant Prostate Cancer